MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-76-Multichannel-Video-Cable-Television-Service/subpart-D-Carriage-Television-Broadcast-Signals/section-76.64.md

 ##### § 76.64 Retransmission consent. #####

-Link to an amendment published at 83 FR 7626, Feb.
-22, 2018.

-(a) After 12:01 a.m. on October 6, 1993, no multichannel video programming distributor shall retransmit the signal of any commercial broadcasting station without the express authority of the originating station, except as provided in paragraph (b) of this section.
+(a) No multichannel video programming distributor shall retransmit the signal of any commercial broadcasting station without the express authority of the originating station, except as provided in paragraph (b) of this section.

 (b) A commercial broadcast signal may be retransmitted without express authority of the originating station if -